 Women in STEM

 Integrating undergraduate leadership into courses through undergraduate teaching assistants and peer leaders is a great way to provide the class with a role model and empower that student.
-In my field courses, I make sure to include a previous student as an undergraduate teaching student that can help their peers navigate the course and assist with course development from the student perspective.
+In my courses, I make sure to include a previous student as an undergraduate teaching student that can help their peers navigate the course and assist with course development from the student perspective.

 Collaborating with undergraduate students on research provides them with a transferable skillset they can take into postgraduate positions.
 It also helps students explore different STEM fields and career options.
 I've had the joy to work closely with several students on research projects that have contributed substantially to my own research.